square/gradle-dependencies-sorter/README.md

   // When true, a blank line will be inserted between dependencies of different configurations.
 Enabled by default. insertBlankLines = false

-  // When enabled, allows matching for arbitrary build files for a module.
-Matches `build.gradle` / `build.gradle.kts` buildFileRegex = ".*.kts"

   // true by default, meaning that 'checkSortDependencies' is a dependency of 'check' check(true)
 }